yiming168/COMP4537Learn/webDiary/WEB_DIARY_BOOK.md

 Note: This file is a scaffold for my personal, student-authored diary/book.
 AI assistance is limited to layout, proofreading, and organization.

-## Table of Contents

-- About
-- Milestone Checklist (≥35 topics)
- - Topics (Structured)
-- Class Notes (Transcribed)
-- Entries
-- Hosted URLs
-- Work Log
-- Attribution

----

 ## About

-Use this diary to collect my web computing notes, tips, code snippets, figures, and reflections.
-Write for a peer with basic HTML/CSS/JS knowledge.
-Feel free to be creative with structure and visuals.
+This diary is used for collecting my web computing notes, tips, code snippets, figures, and reflections.
+It is written for a peer with basic HTML/CSS/JS knowledge.
+I can add different structure and visuals.

 ---